 It is three weeks since his arrest, but Ismail Halou still has streaks of purple bruising on the soles of his feet.
 The 22-year-old was filling cars at his family’s petrol station in Gaza City at 5 p.m. on April 4 when a black jeep pulled into the forecourt and police stepped out to order him into the car.
 He was blindfolded and driven to the nearest police station.

 “I could hear the screams of people being beaten in the rooms next to me,” he recalled.
 “Two men held my legs down and tied them together on a wooden board then they beat the soles of my feet with a plastic rod.
 They beat me for at least five minutes.
 I was crying and screaming with agony.
-It was the worst pain I’ve ever felt.”
+It was the worst pain I’ve ever felt.”take our poll - story continues below

 After the beating, officers set to work shaving off the one-inch fin of gelled hair that was the cause of his arrest.